Every year a new social media trend appears, a new trend that is hot for companies engaged in marketing.

 In these private groups we get to see how the real community manager deals with interaction and also with transparency.

-A good example of how efficient a Facebook Group can be, comes from Black Milk Clothing, a fashion brand from Brisbane, Australia.
 They did not create this closed group but nevertheless, they understood its potential and they eventually encouraged it, allowing their fans to buy and sell Black Milk products.

 If you need a branded group, take a look at Bannersnack’s Assembly, a Facebook group aimed at professional designers who can exchange ideas, ask and answer questions and connect with peers in one exclusive place.